 National Hunt

 Ground, fences, distance and class — the factors that separate winners from also-rans across Britain’s National Hunt tracks.

-National Hunt racing in Britain is built on variables.
-The ground changes from one meeting to the next.
-Fences arrive quickly or spread wide depending on the pace, and the same horse can look brilliant one week and hopeless the next.
-Usually this is not because the horse has changed, but because everything around it has.
+National Hunt racing is built on variables.
+Ground changes meeting to meeting.
+Fences arrive quickly or spread wide depending on pace.
+The same horse can look brilliant one week and hopeless the next — not because the horse has changed, but because everything around it has.
+That unpredictability is the sport’s defining feature and, for a punter, its most common excuse to look away.

+National Hunt